October 22, 2024, 2:58 pm | Read time: 6 minutes

 Loma Linda, California (USA)

-The Adventist community in Loma Linda, California, “outlives the average American by a decade,” according to Dan Buettner’s study.
+The Adventist community in Loma Linda, California “outlives the average American by a decade,” according to Dan Buettner’s study.
 It is a well-known Christian faith community that adheres to apparently health-promoting principles.
-Followers of the Adventist community eat a biblically faithful vegan diet with plenty of leafy greens, nuts, and legumes.
+Followers of the Adventist community eat a biblically vegan diet with plenty of leafy greens, nuts, and legumes.
 “They observe the Sabbath,” says Blue Zone researcher Buettner, which involves “slowing down” for about 24 hours once a week.
 In addition to their spirituality, a generally high level of physical activity is said to contribute to their long lifespan.

 Don’t Take the Blue Zones Principle Too Seriously